 Americans Hated The Beatles: Some of them did.
 After John's comment that the band was "more popular than Jesus" (taken out of context), many American communities, particularly those in the Bible Belt, did things like mass Beatle record burnings (with Lennon's reaction being to point out they had to buy the records to burn them) and throwing objects at them during their concerts.
-They received no backlash of that sort in their homeland of Britain, where the comment was mostly ignored note It should be noted that the British are less religious than Americans, which is why the Beatles don't receive much backlash from the said comment in Britain than in the United States.
+They received no backlash of that sort in their homeland of Britain, where the comment was generally more acknowledged in context and less of an exaggerated blasphemous scandal.
 On the other hand, their records sold just as well in America after the controversy as they had before.

 The Phillippines are an even better example.
 Brian Epstein's fumbling of an invitation to visit First Lady Imelda Marcos when the Beatles played the Phillippines in 1966 led to violent anger from Filipinos.
 The resulting chaos played no small part in the group's decision to stop playing live concerts.